These 9 Weird Laws In Alaska Will Leave You Scratching Your Head In Wonder

 From now on, when someone asks, “What is illegal in Alaska,” you’ll have lots to tell them!
 So, which of these weird laws in Alaska do you find funniest?
 Did you know about these weird laws in Alaska?
 Are there any other strange ones we’ve missed?
 Let us know!

 Looking for more strange things about the Last Frontier?
 Well, you’re in luck.
 Our state is weirdly wonderful.
 We’ve got everything from funny laws in Alaska to unusual street names in Alaska that are sure to leave you baffled.
 If you are looking for something amazing to do in Fairbanks, how about going on an Aurora Borealis tour?
 (Just be sure to leave your vuvuzela at home)

 Weird Laws In Alaska

-Why are there so many animals specific laws?
+Why are there so many animal-specific laws?

 There is a ton of wildlife in Alaska, and the animals in our huge state are always an object of fascination.
 It makes sense that many people try to get close… or in our case, feed them alcoholic beverages, among other things.
-The specific laws allow the animals to live in peace and tries to deter some of our resident’s more unique sense of humor.
+The specific laws allow the animals to live in peace and try to deter some of our resident’s more unique sense of humor.